Genomon-Project/paplot-doc/data_pmsignature.rst

 .. note::

-  Since one signature is assigned to backgroud signature in this example, the last signature in the contribution graph is background signature.
+  Since one signature is assigned to background signature in this example, the last signature in the contribution graph is background signature.

 ----

 .. _pm_mclass:

 ======================================================================
-3. Mutation signature with various numbers of signatures
+3. Mutation signature with multiple numbers of signatures
 ======================================================================

 | View the report generated in this section